Additive functionals of Harmonic samples: the conditioned Dickman regime: Preliminaries

 for all bounded smooth $f : \mathbb{R}^+ \to \mathbb{R}$.
-The above-mentioned distribution is infinitely divisible and exhibits a slowly decreasing tail.
-In particular, we can define a L\'evy process $D=\{D_{t}\ ;\ t\geq 0\}$, such that $D_1$ is equal in law to $\mathscr{D}$.
+The Dickman distribution is infinitely divisible.
+In particular, we can define a L\'evy process $D=\{D_t;\,t\ge0\}$ such that $D_1$ is equal in law to $\mathscr D$.
 This process will be referred to as a L\'evy subordinator.\\

 A particular realization of the Dickman distribution can be obtained via a Poisson point process.
 Let $\eta$ be a Poisson random measure on $\mathcal{X}:=(0,1]^2$ with intensity

 From here we can define the process